Mark is the Chief Executive of Active Northumberland, the charitable trust, which manages leisure services on behalf of Northumberland County Council.

 “I am passionate about driving up sport participation and this has been the focus of my life long professional work.
 These days I struggle to participate in sport and physical activity alongside the demands of life.
 I can relate to those who are inactive.
 On the other hand, I know the tremendous value of sport and physical activity.

-My working knowledge of the issues surrounding both sport, physical activity and volunteering participation; and the sport and physical activity industry, will enable me to make a worthwhile contribution to Northumberland Sport.
-Therefore, I bring what I can offer to the Board at an exciting and challenging time for Sport CSPs.
-I am grateful for the opportunity and very excited to be able to support Northumberland Sport.”
+My working knowledge of the issues surrounding both sport, physical activity and volunteering participation; and the sport and physical activity industry, will enable me to make a worthwhile contribution to Northumberland Sport.”

 Cath’s background is in people management, human resources, recruitment and training, having spent many years training and working in this field.
 With that comes invaluable knowledge, experience and a key skill set to bring to any Board.
 Cath is the County Councillor for Hexham East and has been since 2013; a Cabinet member in the current Northumberland County Council administration and the portfolio holder for Culture, Arts, Leisure and Tourism.
 Cath has a keen interest in her local area and strives to ensure her residents have a keen voice to represent them at County Hall and receive a fair share of council resources.